 Apart from the methods mentioned, there are some classic techniques that one can use in data cleaning.
 The human eye can be used as the analysis engine to visualize data.
 Histograms are a natural way to visualize the density of data points across values of a single dimension.
 The basic idea of a histogram is to partition the data set into bins, and plot the count or probability of items in each bin.
 Extreme outliers can often be seen easily in equi-width histograms as bins at the far right and left, as can extreme frequency outliers (very tall bins).
 However, extreme outliers can also swamp more detailed display of other data.
 Equi-depth histograms construct bins of near-equal count (depth), but the bins differ in the width of their endpoints (Greenwald et al., 2001).

-3.3 Data Cleaning in Health Care
+3.3 Data Cleaning in Healthcare Domain